RC flying FAQ (on getting started)

 So it can be an expensive hobby if you want it to be, or it can be a very cheap hobby if you want to keep it simple.

-"Don't I need to join a club or something?"
+"Will I need to join a club?"

 Ideally yes, but it's not always necessary.
 If you're completely new to the hobby then getting yourself along to a local club is probably the best thing you can do.
 Locating one shouldn't be too difficult, just visit the website of your country's rc flying governing body, or use the RC Airplane World club directory to try and locate a model flying club close to your home town.

 If you can't find a local club, it's not the end of the world.
-A simple 2 or 3 channel electric airplane can be flown in a public park or any large open space, so long as it's permitted (see next question)...
+A simple 2 or 3-channel electric airplane can be flown in a public park or any large open space, so long as it's permitted (see next question)...

-Back to top of FAQ page
+Back to top of FAQ page.

 "Ok, I want to try it - how do I learn to fly?"

 As with everything, it takes time.
-How you learn is up to you, but for anything other than a simple 2 or 3 channel electric rc airplane or rc glider, getting an experienced model airplane pilot to teach you is without doubt the best method, which would normally require joining a local model flying club.
+How you learn is up to you, but for anything other than a simple 2 or 3-channel electric rc airplane or rc glider, getting an experienced model airplane pilot to teach you is without doubt the best method, which would normally require joining a local model flying club.

 Investing in an rc flight simulator is an excellent thing to do if you can afford it, as these are a superb training aid second only to side-by-side club instruction.